Filing A Complaint

 What Types of Conduct Does the Commission Investigate?

 Some examples of judicial misconduct are improper demeanor, failure to disqualify when the law requires, receipt of information about a case outside the presence of one party, abuse of contempt or sanctions, and delay in decision-making.
-Discipline has been categorized by Types of Misconduct.
+Conduct for which discipline has been imposed has been categorized by Types of Misconduct.

 What if I Think the Judge's Ruling Was Wrong?